eddyyxxyy/ToTemp/docs/source/installation_usage.rst

 For example, *comparing int(1) == float(1)* would **return True**,
 and that's exactly what's happening in our temperature comparision.

+The :meth:`__gt__<totemp.temperature_types.AbstractTemperature.__gt__>` special
-The *__gt__* special method (and most of the other comparision and arithmetic special methods) checks if the object being compared to the calling class is an Temperature Type or a float/integer, if `other` is a Temperature, it attempts to convert the other object to the calling class and then return the result of the evaluation (to be printed, in our case).
+method (and most of the other comparision and arithmetic special methods) checks if the object being compared to the calling class is an Temperature Type or a float/integer, if `other` is a Temperature, it attempts to convert the other object to the calling class and then return the result of the evaluation (to be printed, in our case).

 Another example, with the same objects: